U.S. Women's Open: 1967

 Then, having won all the tournaments she had set out to win, she essentially gave up the game.
 Lacoste continued playing for the French in the World Amateur Golf Team Championship in 1970, 1974, 1976 and 1978, but never again played in a top-level individual event.

 Instead, she pursued family life, having four children, and business interests.
-She was president of Chantaco Golf Club for 30 years and still serves on the board of directors of Lacoste, the company her father founded.
+She was president of Chantaco Golf Club for 30 years and served for many years on the board of directors of Lacoste, the company her father founded.